-Disaster Prevention and Risk Management: identifying the risks faced in Europe
+Identifying and addressing the risks faced in Europe

-The European Commission publishes the overview of natural and man-made disaster risks that the EU may face to identify and examine trends in the ever-evolving disaster risk landscape.
-This report supports better understanding of disaster risks facing Europe’s population and informs decision makers on risk management to prevent loss of life and economic, social and environmental impacts.
+The European Commission publishes the EU overview of natural and man-made disaster risks that the EU may face, to examine trends in the ever-evolving disaster risk landscape, discuss the major drivers shaping it, with a particular look at disaster risks impacting Europe (2014, 2017 and 2020 editions are available).

 A number of frameworks support international cooperation on disaster reduction, prevention and resilience.
 These are, for example, the Sendai Framework for Disaster Risk Reduction 2015-2030, which defines targets and priorities areas that aim to reduce disaster risk and losses over the next 15 years, or the Sustainable Development Goals (SDGs), which call on countries to work together in a global partnership for people and the planet.